469 Adelaide Street, Brisbane Queensland 4000

 Saturday : 9:00 AM to 4:00 PM

-Built on the lands of the Turrbal people, Collin House was opened in 1928.
-The five storey brick building was originally a parking station and car sales showroom for EG Eagers and Sons.
-Named after Captain William Collin, an early shipping company owner, the riverside building has also been the home of the Dunlop Rubber Company, Government offices and The Ritz Ballroom.
+Built on the lands of the Turrbal people and opened in 1928, Collin House is a five-storey brick building with a rich and varied history.
+Originally a car showroom and parking station for EG Eagers and Sons, it was named after Captain William Collin, a pioneer of Brisbane’s shipping industry.
+Over the decades, it has also housed the Dunlop Rubber Company, government offices, and even The Ritz Ballroom.

 Tour Information